Job 42:1

 I beseech thee, and I will speak: I will demand of thee, and declare thou unto

-year that king Uzziah died I saw also the Lord
+“In the year that king Uzziah died I saw also the

-sitting upon a throne, high and lifted up, and his train filled the temple.[2]
+Lord sitting upon a throne, high and lifted up, and his train filled the

-holy, is the LORD of hosts: the whole earth is full of his glory.[4]
-And
+said, Holy, holy, holy, is the LORD of hosts: the whole earth is full of his

-I am undone; because I am a man of unclean lips, and I dwell in the midst
+for I am undone; because I am a man of unclean lips, and I dwell in the

-of a people of unclean lips: for mine eyes have seen the King, the LORD of
+midst of a people of unclean lips: for mine eyes have seen the King, the

 The Bible says in Job 42:7, “And it was so, that after the LORD had spoken these words